blerg-rush/blerg-rush/README.md

 ## My work 👷‍♀️

-- Working full-time at IronSight Technologies in Edmonton, Alberta
+- Working full-time at Vertical City in Edmonton, Alberta
 - Maintaining [YEGrb.com](http://www.yegrb.com) and co-organizing the Edmonton Ruby Meetup
 - Puttering around on some project or another (as I write this: mentoring my code-newbie life partner while she explores a career change to software development)